AthenaCore/AwesomeResponsibleAI/README.md

 AI governance is a system of rules, processes, frameworks, and tools within an organization to ensure the ethical and responsible development of AI.

+### What is Human-Centered AI?

+Human-Centered Artificial Intelligence (HCAI) is an approach to AI development that prioritizes human users' needs, experiences, and well-being.

 ### What is Open Source AI

 When we refer to a “system,” we are speaking both broadly about a fully functional structure and its discrete structural elements.
 To be considered Open Source, the requirements are the same, whether applied to a system, a model, weights and parameters, or other structural elements.